bogdan-baerov/se_custom_goal_widget/README.md

 - Create or open an existent StreamElements Scene;
 - Click on the +, select "Static / Custom", then "Custom Widget";
 - Click on "Open Editor" on the sidebar in the left;
-- Copy paste the code in each file in their own tab(e.g:code.html goes in the "Html" tab and so on);
+- Copy paste the code in each file in their own tab: o code.html goes in the "HTML" tab;
+    o code.css goes in the "CSS" tab;
+    o code.js goes in the "JS" tab;
+    o code.json goes in the "FIELDS" tab;
 - Customize as you wish.